0 result

 While I’m not personally a fan of strict budget tracking, I am a big fan of simplifying my financial life.
 I’ve found that one of the best ways to do so is through automating my savings and investment contributions where I can.

-By establishing automatic contributions into my 401k and Health Savings Account through my payroll, as well as direct deposits into my brokerage account and online savings account, it provides confidence that I am responsibly setting aside funds for the future and gives me the freedom to spend excess funds in my checking account guilt-free.
+By establishing automatic contributions into my 401(k) retirement account and Health Savings Account through my payroll, as well as direct deposits into my brokerage account and online savings account, it provides confidence that I am responsibly setting aside funds for the future and gives me the freedom to spend excess funds in my checking account guilt-free.
+Pay your future self first.

 As a financial advisor, I’m always an advocate for helping individuals save and invest responsibly for their future.
-That being said, money is a means to an end.
-And I want to live a life that feels good now AND one that feels good later.
+That being said, money is a means to an end and funds short-term as well as long-term goals.
+I want to live a life that feels good now AND one that feels good later.

 Generally speaking, increasing your savings and investment contributions is going to provide more optionality in the future (and financial flexibility is a wonderful privilege).
 Still, increasing your savings rate may not be the right move for everyone.